 In the present study, measurement properties of the EQ-5D-Y were assessed by response patterns, construct validity, and informativity and discriminatory power.

-Response patterns were demonstrated by ceiling and floor effects and distribution across severity levels of each dimension.
+Response patterns were demonstrated by ceiling and floor effects, and distribution across response levels of each dimension.

 Construct validity included convergent validity and discriminant validity.
 Convergent validity was examined by Spearman’s correlation coefficient (rho) against the PedsQL GCS.
 Significant correlations were expected between similar constructs of EQ-5D-Y and PedsQL GCS.
 At the domain level, similar constructs included EQ-5D-Y “mobility”, “looking after him/herself”, “doing usual activities”, and “having pain or discomfort”, in correspondence to PedsQL physical functioning; “feeling worried, sad or unhappy” in correspondence to PedsQL emotional functioning; “doing usual activities” in correspondence to PedsQL school functioning and social functioning; “doing usual activities”, “having pain or discomfort”, and “feeling worried, sad or unhappy” in correspondence to PedsQL psychosocial health score [56].
 Spearman’s correlation was identified as strong correlation (rho >0.7), moderate correlation (0.4 ≤ rho ≤ 0.7), and weak correlation (rho < 0.4) [57].